Food pantries distribution

 Offering a drive thru food distribution to individuals and families.
 For low income individuals in need that are residents of Chico, Durham, Hamilton City, Paradise or the Ridge.
 Must have photo ID and mail (or other proof of address).
-Please note: registration is required to access service.
+Please note: sign up is required to access service.

 Available at Chico Community Center, 567 E 16th St, Chico.
 Individuals or families interested in participating in food distribution must call 530-776-1009 (M-F: 9am-12pm noon; 1pm-4pm) to sign up .
 Once individuals or families are signed up, they will be assigned a specific pickup date/time.
 Salvation Army recommends participants do not show up for distribution before 1pm.
 Services are only available for walk-up or drive-thru.